ESM Application Process

 Applicants to Georgetown University are required to hold a four-year bachelor’s degree from an accredited college or university or an equivalent degree from a foreign country.
 Students who attended or graduated from a non-U.S. college or university should review the instructions on the International Applicants page.

-To apply: We require that you upload unofficial copies of your transcripts from all institutions that have conferred a degree to you.
+To apply: We require that you upload unofficial copies of your transcripts from all institutions that you have attended regardless of whether a degree was conferred (e.g. undergraduate, graduate, Ph.D., M.D., J.D., etc.).

 All submitted transcripts must display the following: